 The AMA’s What Doctors Wish Patients Knew™ series provides physicians with a platform to share what they want patients to understand about today’s health care headlines.

-In this installment, two AMA members took time to discuss what patients need to know about scope of practice and how physicians are trained to lead the health care team.
+In this installment, two AMA members took time to discuss what patients need to know about scope of practice and how physicians are trained to lead (PDF) the health care team.
 They are:

 - Teresa Camp-Rogers, MD, an emergency physician at the South Central Regional Medical Center in Laurel, Mississippi.